wave-k8s/wave/README.md

 Wave watches Deployments, StatefulSets and DaemonSets within a Kubernetes cluster and ensures that their Pods always have up to date configuration.

-By monitoring mounted ConfigMaps and Secrets mounted, Wave can trigger a Rolling Update of the Deployment when the mounted configuration is changed.
+By monitoring mounted ConfigMaps and Secrets, Wave can trigger a Rolling Update of the Deployment when the mounted configuration is changed.

 ## Introduction